SPECIALIST RTM ADVICE

 - What is their level of expertise and how does the managing agent structure their team?

-- Do they have a robust reporting and accounting system in place, and can they show you how they will spend your money?
+- Do they have a robust reporting and accounting system in place?
+Can they show you how they will spend your money?

 - Do they carry out check for problems regularly or carry out a programme of regular inspections?

 - Is the agent a member of any professional organisation?
 ARMA (Association of Residential Managing Agents) is a body whose members have to prove their competence.
 It is also the only trade organisation in England and Wales to be solely concerned with leasehold apartment blocks.

-- How will you contact the agent in case of out of hours emergencies?
+- How will you contact the manager in case of out of hours emergencies?

 - Will they give you a dedicated account manager?